Improving antibiotic treatment options for patients with a penicillin allergy label

 More than two million Australians report an allergy to antibiotics, with 1 in 10 patients in hospitals reporting a penicillin allergy.
 However, studies have shown that in 85 per cent of cases, these allergy labels are inaccurate and can be removed with a thorough allergy history and/or allergy testing.

 Not assessing whether a patient is currently allergic to penicillin can lead to inappropriate or less effective antibiotic treatment options, and potentially:

 - higher hospital readmission rates

-This initiative aims to improve inpatient access to penicillin allergy assessment and testing (for low-risk penicillin allergies).
-We are partnering with Victorian hospitals, consumers and clinical experts to open the door for health services to offer more effective treatment options.
+This initiative aimed to improve inpatient access to penicillin allergy assessment and testing (for low-risk penicillin allergies).
+We partnered with Victorian hospitals, consumers and clinical experts to open the door for health services to offer more effective treatment options.

 Applications are open for the Check Again Breakthrough Series Collaborative